 According to the Texas Department of Public Safety (DPS), ignition interlocks require you to pay for a restricted interlock license and reinstatement fees once your sentence is complete.
 This may put even more of a burden on you if you are convicted of a DWI.

-For a free legal consultation with a DWI Marijuana Lawyer serving University Park, call (214) 696-9253
+For a free legal consultation with a DWI Marijuana Lawyer in University Park, call (214) 696-9253

 Your Criminal Record